 New York cheesecake has long been one of my favorite desserts in the world but Basque burnt cheesecake is even better.
-Unlike typical baked cheesecake that’s firm throughout, Basque burnt cheesecake is soft and fluffy around the edges and gooey and more molten towards the center.
+Unlike a typical baked cheesecake that’s firm throughout, Basque burnt cheesecake is soft and fluffy around the edges and gooey and more molten towards the center.
 It’s absolutely delicious.

 38. Crema Catalana

 Crema catalana is basically the Spanish version of creme brulee.
 While creme brulee is made with cream and aromatized with vanilla, crema catalana is made with milk and aromatized with cinnamon and lemon zest.
 As its name suggests, it’s a Spanish dessert popular in Catalan cuisine.

 39. Mel i Mato